 Please check out my The Best Genealogy Sites For Your Family History Research post to help you further.

 As well as DNA the group looks at online social media, such as Facebook, Twitter, and Google Plus.

 The aim of using these tools is to make connections between people.

 How To Begin Your One Name Study

-You may decide that you want to conduct research on an unusual and odd sounding surname.
-As a result you may also want to find as many different occurrences of the name as well.
+You may decide that you want to research an unusual and odd-sounding surname.
+As a result, you may also want to find as many different occurrences of the name as well.

 How common is your name?

 To begin your research you will want to know how common your chosen surname is, or maybe how rare it is.

 For this, there is a really useful online tool that you can use.
 The ONS List looks at the rarity of surnames found in England and Wales.